 Like the simple columnar report, the summary break report type takes columnar data and presents it in a tabular form.
 However, unlike the simple columnar report, it allows you to break data into sections and insert summary fields.

-The first step in data mapping for this type is to select the columns you want to include in your report from the Set mapping window in the Report Wizard.
+window in the Report Wizard.
 The left side of the window lists all of the available columns from your query or data file and the right side lists the columns to be included in the report.
-Click on a column name with the mouse to select it (SHIFT+Click for multiple selections) and press the add or remove buttons to add it or remove it from the report.
+Click on a column name with the mouse to select it (SHIFT+Click for multiple selections) and press the or buttons to add it or remove it from the report.
 The order in which you select columns in this window is the order in which they will appear in your report.
-You can change the order of the selected columns by highlighting the column you would like to move and clicking the UP or DOWN buttons.
+You can change the order of the selected columns by highlighting the column you would like to move and clicking the or buttons.
 Fields can also be moved by clicking and dragging the selected field.

-The second step in data mapping is to set column options.
-There are five column options available for summary break reports.
-The window displays a table showing all of the columns that you have selected for your report and the available options.
-The first field displays the column names.
-The second field displays the data type.
-The third field displays a check box marked visible.
+.
 Checking or un-checking this box will make the column visible or invisible within the body of the report.
 (By default all columns are visible).
 The fourth field is the row break field.
 Checking this box indicates that the report will break and insert column summaries every time the selected column field changes.
 By default the first column selected for the report is the break field.
 The fifth field allows you to select aggregation.
 If the Perform Column Aggregation checkbox at the bottom of the window is checked, then the selected aggregation will be performed on the entire column and the report will only contain summarized data.
 If the box is not checked, the report will display all of the data and only insert aggregations as summaries after each row break.

 The drop-down menu allows you to select the aggregation operation to be performed for that column.
-The aggregation operations that can be performed are: none, sum, maximum, minimum, count, average, first, last, sum of squares, variance, standard deviation, and count distinct.
-If you select to perform column aggregation, you must select an aggregation option for each column.
-Columns selected as row break fields cannot be aggregated.
+The aggregation operations that can be performed are: none

 For example, suppose we have the following data table: